Medical Policy: 02.04.25

 Original Effective Date: October 2009

-Reviewed: February 2015
+Reviewed: December 2015

 The primary goal of prostate cancer screening is to reduce deaths due to prostate cancer, therefore, increasing length of life.
 An additional important outcome would be a reduction in the development of symptomatic metastatic disease.
-Screening asymptomatic men for prostate cancer has become a widespread practice in the United States.
-Test procedures used for prostate cancer screening include digital rectal examination (DRE) and prostate specific antigen (PSA).
+Screening asymptomatic geno typical men for prostate cancer has become a widespread practice in the United States.
+Test procedures used for prostate cancer screening include digital rectal examination (DRE) and serum prostate specific antigen (PSA).

 Although PSA was originally introduced as a tumor marker to detect cancer recurrence or disease progression following treatment, it became widely adopted for cancer screening.
 PSA is a glycoprotein produced by the prostate epithelial cells.
-PSA levels may be elevated in men with prostate cancer because PSA production is increased and because tissue barriers between the prostate gland lumen and the capillary are disrupted, releasing more PSA into the serum.
+PSA levels may be elevated in geno typical men with prostate cancer because PSA production is increased and because tissue barriers between the prostate gland lumen and the capillary are disrupted, releasing more PSA into the serum.
 Elevations of serum PSA may also be associated with other prostatic diseases including benign prostatic hypertrophy (BPH) which is a major clinical problem with PSA screening.
 It is recommended that the interpretation of PSA values should always take into account age, the presence of urinary tract infection or prostate disease, recent diagnostic procedures and prostate directed treatments.

 Prostate cancer screening has been a controversial issue.
 There is evidence that PSA based screening leads to substantial overdiagnosis of prostate tumors and there is a high incidence for physicians and patients to elect to treat most cases of screen detected cancer, given the current inability to distinguish tumors that will remain indolent from those destined to be lethal.
-Thus, many men are being subjected to the harms of treatment of prostate cancer that will never become symptomatic.
-Even for men whose screen-detected cancer would otherwise have been later identified without screening, most experience the same outcome and are, therefore, subjected to the harms of treatment for much longer period.
+Thus, many geno typical men are being subjected to the harms of treatment of prostate cancer that will never become symptomatic.
+Even for geno typical men whose screen-detected cancer would otherwise have been later identified without screening, most experience the same outcome and are, therefore, subjected to the harms of treatment for much longer period.
 There is convincing evidence that PSA based screening for prostate cancer results in considerable overtreatment and its associated harms.